 • provide them with livelihood empowerment knowledge and skills

-• sensitize them on their rights and obligations in various spheres of their lives
+• sensitize them on their rights and obligations in banking

 • fulfill their spiritual development needs

 In the area of client research, OISL carries out the following assessments; client poverty assessment, impact assessment and client dropout assessment.
-These assessments provide us with useful information in relation to our targeting, our developmental transformational impact-positive/negative and our progress towards increasing outreach.
+These assessments provide us with useful information in relation to our targeting, our developmental transformational impact-whether positive or negative and our progress towards increasing outreach.

 • per day household income of clients as against national/international benchmarks